dboddie-canonical-work/disgorged-docs/the-home-interface.rst

 ..
 7838.md

-.. \_the-home-interface:
+.. _the-home-interface:

 The home interface
 ==================

-The ``home`` `interface <interface-management.md>`__ allows access to non-hidden files owned by the user in the user’s home ($HOME) directory where a user normally stores their personal files and documents.
+The :ref:``home`` `interface <interface-management>` allows access to non-hidden files owned by the user in the user’s home ($HOME) directory where a user normally stores their personal files and documents.

-The majority of snaps use `strict confinement <snap-confinement.md>`__ and do not have arbitrary access a system’s resources, including file and directories in the */home* directory.
+The majority of snaps use :ref:`strict confinement <snap-confinement>` and do not have arbitrary access a system’s resources, including file and directories in the */home* directory.
 Without this access, *home* will not be visible in file requesters, or as a destination from within the snap application.

 To check whether a snap can connect to $HOME, use the *snap connections* command: